 Yup, we made it to Boston.
 Beantown.
-Home of Paul Revere and Whitey Bulger that closet genius Will Hunting.
+Home of Paul Revere and Whitey Bulger and that closet genius Will Hunting.
 Full of people who don’t seem to care about how utterly offensive those cheating Patriots and their dirtbag owner are to real Americans.

 The short cruise down from Salem was uneventful, just as we like it.

 The Salem ferry zoomed up from behind at 30 knots.
 We got out of the way.
 The Waterway Guide warned that entering Boston Harbor is scary and dangerous with boats and confusing markers and such.
 Meh.
 Piece of cake.

 On our way back from the pet store we stopped at Bunker Hill.
 There’s quite a monument here despite the fact that the good guys lost the battle, perhaps because the loss rallied the revolutionary spirit and we kicked the British back across the Atlantic shortly thereafter.
 Although we didn’t see anything connecting the hill to Archie and Edith or Meathead’s wife, we still went up and down the 294 steps, which seemed at least double that number to us because we were carrying sacks of canned dog food.
 (We might’ve left the bag unattended at the entrance but folks around here are a bit touchy about that sort of thing.)

 Since we’re tourists after all, we also stopped by the Old North Church.
 The place that gave us “One if by land, two if by sea.”
 There was a large number of other tourists milling about in our way, but it’s a great bit of history anyway.
 The story we learned as children is that Paul Revere was watching from his house for the lantern signal, then leapt on his horse for the midnight ride to rally the troops from the countryside.
 After seeing how his house is surrounded by Italian restaurants and condos that completely block the view of the church steeple, however, we find that story a little implausible.